raboley/the-heroes-journey/README.md

 * ?generate diagrams for infrastructure from terraform code ([cloudCraft](https://medium.com/faun/modules-tf-convert-visual-aws-diagram-into-terraform-configurations-e61fb0574b10))
 * Execute examples in documentation to test for accuracy ([dredd](https://rollout.io/blog/testing-code-examples-in-documentation/)) ([official](https://dredd.org/en/latest/))

+* Objective: Clear and up to date documentation
+* Obstacle: lots of developers and languages as part of their team
+* Outcome: Documentation automation makes all developers become documenters and Reid ends up becoming a developer

 ## ACT 1

+@todo #51:60mins Write the outline to the story.

-1. The Ordinary World
+### 1. The Ordinary World

+* Reid Me introduced.
+Has a terminal.
+Understands markdown, git and embedding code blocks.
+Reid's team makes a pipeline tool that lots of developers use.

 In the beginning there was only text.
-Documentation was akin to only what could be produced using notepad.
 The humble README lived to serve with his only tool of raw text.
 He produced documentation in flat text form for developers around the world to read and everything was good.

 2. The Call of Adventure

+* Weeks go by and developers make tons of changes that Reid has to keep up to date as their technical writer.
+He can't keep up and a developer complains that a set of instructions is out of date and documentation is unclear.

 As time went on applications became more complex, and README began etching more and more text describing these systems.
 Soon developers around the world got tired of the flat documents README produced and wanted something more dynamic and easier to understand.

 3. Refusal of the Call

+* Reid refuses to make windows instructions because he thinks that it makes his documentation too complicated, and he doesn't have time for it.

 4. Meeting the Mentor

+* Enter Ruby who drove documentation pratices at big g corp, a worldwide organization that is known for highly skilled engineers.
+She fixes some problem he was working on that would take a day, in like 10 minutes so he has time.

 One day a woman named Ruby entered README's office.
 Ruby had a red romper that seemed to move as wind brushed against her sides.
 She looked at the documents README produced and looked perplexed.
 She brings him a stone slate.

 5. Crossing the First Threshold

+* He talks about the problem the developer brought to him that he needed a better way to show different types of documentation so users of his tools can get working right away.
+She shows him slate, and he enters the new world of web based documentation.

 Looking at the slate he can see an entire world inside it.